- For your Ready Room.

 - Consists of three pieces of machined acrylic - two circuits and a holding rack.

 This meticulously accurate recreation of Picard's Isolinear circuits consists of three pieces of machined acrylic - the two circuits and a holding rack.
 The display rack comes with four rubber feet on its base to prevent scratching the bottom of the base.
 However, to make the rack maximally accurate, these adhesive feet can optionally be removed.
 The Star Trek: The Next Generation Picard Isolinear Circuits Prop Replica measures roughly 10-inches wide x 6-inches deep x 4-inches tall and includes a certificate of authenticity.
+Do not miss this.
 It belongs in your

 The circuits are made using the same studio graphics and screen-printing process as the originals, but the production method has been enhanced by employing a special solvent-based ink that fuses directly into the plastic, making these graphics more resistant to abrasion than the original props whose graphics were prone to scratching off easily.
 The edges of the circuits are radiused like the originals, using a delicate vapor-polishing process to render the edges clear after machining.
 The same vapor polishing process is used to make the outer surfaces of the display rack optically clear.
 Contrary to common misconception, the original acrylic circuits were neon pink rather than orange.
 It was only under bright lights with dark backgrounds that this material looked orange.
 Similarly, this replica appears variously neon pink or neon orange in different lighting environments.